 Constant Contact has a deliverability rate of 98 percent.
 While MailChimp email deliverability sometimes goes to 96%.
 That being said, Email Deliverability also depends on you, your content and your brand and business so it’s not entirely the fault of tools.

-Both MailChimp and Constant Contact have an easy to use and navigate interface.
-However, personally, I prefer the drag and drop builder that Constant Contact has that makes it super easy to launch a campaign quickly.
+Personally, I prefer the drag and drop builder that Constant Contact has that makes it super easy to launch a campaign quickly.